ooyeku/Engine12/docs/api-reference.md

 - `upsertIgnore()`: Ignores the insert, keeping the existing record (INSERT OR IGNORE)

 #### `find(comptime T: type, id: i64) !?T`
 Find a record by ID.
-Columns are mapped to struct fields by name, so column order doesn't matter.
+Columns are mapped to struct fields by name, so column order doesn't matter. **Uses parameter binding for the ID to prevent SQL injection.**

 ```zig
 const todo = try orm.find(Todo, 1);